 Our current research students work mainly in literary studies from the Reformation to the present day; film and cinema studies; theatre studies; literary and cultural theory; and the history of ideas.
 In the field of literary and cultural studies, applications are further welcome from students with interests in the study of nation, identity and memory; gender; realism and modernism; the classical tradition; and comparative literature.
 The Department's links with European Studies also provide an important focus for research on migrant communities; post-1945 political movements; gender and politics; international relations; European identities and German history.

 The Joint-PhD is an innovative integrated programme that offers unique opportunities for the very best PhD supervision in a pan-European context.
-The programmes offered provide candidates with the opportunity to divide their PhD study between two prestigious universities (King’s, Humboldt University Berlin, University of Paris Sorbonne, and the University of Stuttgart), enjoying full supervision at both.
+The programmes offered provide candidates with the opportunity to divide their PhD study between two prestigious universities enjoying full supervision at both.
 While supervisions and regular graduate seminars enable students to construct a theoretical, historical and systematic framework for their research, the Joint-PhD also organizes international colloquia and workshops at which students can present and discuss their work with peers and academic staff across the institutions involved.
-The programme builds on an extensive network of existing institutional links, joint teaching experience and collaborative graduate programmes between King’s and the partners universities.
+Candidates have the opportunity to undertake internships that give them experience of the academic and administrative workings of higher education, and prepare them practically for future careers.
+The programme builds on an extensive network of existing institutional links, joint teaching experience and collaborative graduate programmes between King’s and the partner universities.

 Joint PhD with the Humboldt University, Berlin